 What is a MOV file?

-MOV or QuickTime file format is a multimedia container which is developed by Apple: contains one or more tracks, each track holds a particular type of data i.e. Video, Audio, text, etc. MOV format is compatible both in Windows and Macintosh systems.
-MOV uses MPEG-4 coded for compression and tracks are maintained in objects called atoms which are placed in a hierarchical data structure.
+A MOV file is a video file type, developed by Apple Inc., that contains one or more tracks.
+Each track stores a movie, audio, movie clips, and subtitles.
+It is a multimedia container that can store different type of media elements.
+MOV video format is compatible with both Windows and Macintosh systems.
+It uses MPEG-4 coded for compression and tracks are maintained in objects called atoms which are placed in a hierarchical data structure.

 In order to work with digital multimedia, QTFF can hold many kinds of data.
-As it can describe any kind of media structure so QTFF is an ideal format for the exchange of digital media.
+It is an idea format for exchange of digital media as the format defines the standards for describing any kind of media structures.
 The file format consists of a flexible collection of object-oriented objects.
-For the storage of movies on disks, QuickTime uses two structures i.e. atoms and QT atoms.
+For the storage of movies on disks, QuickTime uses two structures i.e. atoms

 Atoms